spree/spree/guides/content/developer/customization/view.markdown

 duplication of views within an application or extension that will completely replace the file of the same name in Spree.

-To override any of Spree’s default views including those for the admin interface, simply create a file with the same filename in your app/views directory.
+To override any of Spree's default views including those for the admin interface, simply create a file with the same filename in your app/views directory.